Marie-Louise (conscript): Levy decrees of 1813

 During the year continuing campaigns and the bottling up of French garrisons in strongholds following the loss at the Battle of Leipzig also reduced the forces available to the Emperor.
 By the end of the year, Napoleon's field army had fallen to just 70,000 men, of whom only 30–50,000 were effective at any given time.

 The initial levies were a success in France until August when resistance began to appear.
 The levies in the occupied territories of Holland and Italy largely failed to meet their quotas and resulted in unrest.
 The October decrees of Marie-Louise did not respect the previous conventions of conscription, the exceptions being justified as necessary for le salut de la France ("the salvation of France").
 The age at conscription was in some cases as low as 18, though such men were given assurances that they would not be deployed outside the boundaries of the Empire.
 Exemptions were allowed only for those physically incapable of service or who were the sole breadwinner for the family.
 The quota lottery, which allowed a portion of conscripts an exemption, was not used and the process was speeded up: conscripts would be posted to a regimental depot within 2 days of appearing before the conscription board.

 The required quotas were not derived from populations of the departments but seem to have been based on the deficits from previous levies in each region.
-Areas under allied occupation of threat thereof were exempted as was Corsica, due to its remoteness.
+Areas under allied occupation or threat thereof were exempted as was Corsica, due to its remoteness.
 The levy was postponed in Pas-de-Calais, Somme, Nord, Deux-Sèvres, Vendée, Loire-Inférieur due to previous or ongoing civil disturbance and were not implemented in Loir-et-Cher, Indre-et-Loire, Côtes-du-Nord, Finistère and Vienne as these departments were still working to fill previous levy quotas.
 In addition the levy was postponed in 24 Midi departments until 11 February and in practice did not actually take place until 26 March.
 The initial Marie-Louise levy was therefore limited to parts of South-East France, Lyon and the immediate vicinity of Paris, the 32 departments closest to existing depots.
 Despite this the October levy was reasonably successful, the city of Paris supplied a significant proportion of these men who were said to have been in the "best spirit".
 However, the large levy of November was a total failure.
 By mid-January 1814 the rate of supply of conscripts to the field army was very slow owing to a state of "confusion and disorder" in the French interior.